-3.1.
-The Trust has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+3.1 The Trust has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework and the ACAS Code of Practice.
 The Trust Board has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review to the CEO / Principals.